 Try a small amount each day and gauge results.
-Then increase dose slowly.
+Then increase the dose slowly.
 Try a bit in your morning coffee or when making a Wild Butter Brew shake.
-Use a tsp to cook some scrambled eggs.
+Use a tsp for cooking some scrambled eggs.
 And so on.
 The options are limitless.

-I typically recommend that individuals use it with other foods, since that offers a buffer to your gut and seems to not cause adverse side-effects compared to taking the oil by itself.
+I recommend that individuals use it with other foods since that offers a buffer to their gut and does not cause adverse side effects compared to taking the oil alone.

-MCFAs are essential, healthy fats that are digested quickly and processed in the liver, where it induces a thermogenic effect.
-This thermogenic effect heats up the compounds and turns them into energy, which your body then utilizes as 'fuel' called ketones, for your liver, blood, cardiovascular system, brain, and many other important organs.
+MCFAs are essential, healthy fats that are digested quickly and processed in the liver, which induces a thermogenic effect.
+This thermogenic effect heats up the compounds and turns them into energy, which your body then utilizes as 'fuel' called ketones for your liver, blood, cardiovascular system, brain, and many other vital organs.

 Like everything else, MCT oil has an origin.
-It just so happens that the origin of MCT oil comes straight from many of the same foods we eat on a daily basis.
+It just so happens that the source of MCT oil comes straight from many of the same foods we eat on a daily basis.